Axuby/Budget-Track-App/README.md

 # Budget-Track-App
-An app that helps you keep track of your expenses, built with React, Redux, JavaScript, and CSS.
+An app that helps you keep track of your expenses, built with React, Redux, JavaScript, and SCSS.

 ## Project Status